bparanj/crystal/programming/iac/docs/next/molecule.md

 ### Conclusion

 - If your primary need is to validate the state of servers post-configuration with quick checks, Goss might suffice for your use case.
-- If you're developing Ansible roles or playbooks and need a comprehensive testing lifecycle (including linting, syntax checks, and support for multiple platforms or environments), Molecule — possibly integrated with Goss for verification — would be beneficial.
+- If you're developing Ansible roles or playbooks and need a comprehensive testing lifecycle ( linting, syntax checks, and support for multiple platforms or environments), Molecule — possibly integrated with Goss for verification — would be beneficial.
-- Consider the broader context of your infrastructure code testing needs, including development workflows, CI/CD integration, and maintenance overhead, to make the best choice for your project.
+- Consider the broader context of your infrastructure code testing needs,  development workflows, CI/CD integration, and maintenance overhead, to make the best choice for your project.